kongondo/Padloper2Starter/README.md

 ## Demos

 Unless stated otherwise, all demos use a `partial templates` approach.
 This means using ProcessWire [TemplateFile](https://processwire.com/api/ref/template-file/) Class to render micro/partial templates within other templates.
-This increases the flexibility of the template strategy.
+This increases the flexibility of the templating strategy.

 ### Demo 1